mhdgning131/pyMessenger/README.md

 Uses X25519, Ed25519, AES-256-GCM, SHA-256, and PBKDF2.
 Passwords aren't sent after you register.
 Messages have replay protection and perfect forward secrecy.

-**Note:** This is a learning project, not for serious security use.
-For real secure messaging, use Signal or Wire.

 ## Files in the project

 ```